Canonip/OmadaVoucherProxy/README.md

 	- CLOUD_CLIENT_ID=myid #OPTIONAL, see in FAQ
 ```
 ### Manually
- 1. Set CLOUD_USER, and CLOUD_PASSWORD (and maybe CLOUD_CLIENT_ID) in appsettings.json
+ 1. Set CLOUD_USER, and CLOUD_PASSWORD (and eventually CLOUD_CLIENT_ID) in appsettings.json
  2. Deploy and Run

 ## Usage
-POST to URL/api/cloud/createVouchers with a json Body like this
+POST to URL/api/cloud/createVouchers with a json body like this

 ```json
 {